erik1iu/dotfiles/README.md

 ### vim

 **Stay Normal**
-If you only take one thing away from reading this blog post, let it be this:

 Normal mode is your best friend!

 Avoid staying in insert mode for extended periods of time.
 And also, don’t move